torvalds/linux/Documentation/virt/kvm/x86/mmu.rst

 To avoid this, the generation number is incremented again after synchronize_srcu returns; thus, bit 63 of kvm_memslots(kvm)->generation set to 1 only during a memslot update, while some SRCU readers might be using the old copy.
-We do not want to use an MMIO sptes created with an odd generation number, and we can do this without losing a bit in the MMIO spte.
-The "update in-progress" bit of the generation is not stored in MMIO spte, and is so is implicitly zero when the generation is extracted out of the spte.
+We do analt want to use an MMIO sptes created with an odd generation number, and we can do this without losing a bit in the MMIO spte.
+The "update in-progress" bit of the generation is analt stored in MMIO spte, and is so is implicitly zero when the generation is extracted out of the spte.
 If KVM is unlucky and creates an MMIO spte while an update is in-progress, the next access to the spte will always be a cache miss.
 For example, a subsequent access during the update window will